• Instagram

 I have taken the spice blend usually used in this recipe and broken it down into components so you can make the dish even if you cannot find Bazaar spice.

-The combination of sweeter spices like nutmeg and caraway powder with spicy cumin and paprika in a tomato broth makes an unbeatable flavor explosion.
+The sweeter spices like nutmeg and caraway powder with spicy cumin and paprika in a tomato broth makes an unbeatable flavor explosion.

 Simmering the chicken thighs in the spice broth infuses them with great flavor and gives them a tender, fall-off-the-bone texture.